Making sure voters have the information they need

 Educating Clients and Elected Officials

 There can be as many as three components to the education piece of your plan.

 1. Educate Low-Income Renters on Voting and Their Rights as Voters

 Clients should be informed of where their polling place is, what documentation they will need to have with them in order to vote, and their rights if election officials attempt to prevent them from voting.
 Arranging for local election officials to demonstrate how voting machines work can be helpful in easing fears about voting for the first time.

-The National Coalition for the Homeless’ “You Don’t Need A Home to Vote” Voting Rights Campaign seeks to protect and promote the right of homeless people to vote.
+The National Coalition for the Homeless’ “You Don’t Need A Home to Vote” Voting Rights Campaign seeks to protect and promote the voting rights of people experiencing homelessness.
 It offers materials on all aspects of a voter engagement campaign, including specific, state-by-state information on the legal issues affecting the rights of people experiencing homelessness to vote.
 Find the campaign at www.nationalhomeless.org/campaigns/voting

 Many states have new requirements for showing identification during the registration process or at the voting booth.
 The League of Women Voters has updated information about the rules in each state at www.Vote411.org.